Petal-DA/retail_sales_analysis/README.md

 Each file shares a common `Store` and `Date` column, which enabled effective merging into a single, unified dataset.
 After performing ETL operations—cleaning missing values and transforming date formats—we conducted a series of analyses to address key business questions:

 - **Sales Trends**: Identify the impact of time and holidays on total weekly sales.

 - **Holiday Impact**: Compare sales between holiday vs. non-holiday periods using both the original `IsHoliday` flag and our custom `AdjustedHoliday` column.
+While the average weekly sales during holiday-affected periods are slightly higher, our line plots reveal that **specific holidays like Christmas drive sharp spikes in sales**.
+This suggests that not all holidays contribute equally to revenue.
+Averages may understate the importance of key events, so it's vital to explore **holiday type-level analysis** to truly understand their impact.

 - **Markdown Analysis**: Evaluate the relationship between promotional markdowns and sales performance.

 - **Store & Department Performance**: Understand which store types and departments perform best overall and during holiday periods.

 - **Economic Correlations**: Explore the influence of CPI, fuel prices, and unemployment on sales using correlation matrices and visualisations.

 This approach ensures the analysis is **business-relevant**, **data-driven**, and builds toward **actionable retail insights**.

 ## Analysis techniques

 ### Adjusted Holiday Flag

 The original `IsHoliday` column did not always reflect real-world shopping behavior.
 For instance, weeks like December 23, 2011 showed massive sales spikes but were not flagged as holidays.